bbauska/LFS170x/readme.md

 If Alice wants to cheat, she will need a way to convince 51% or more of the tribe to accept an alternative ledger.

 #### The Evolution of Distributed Ledgers
-We've gone through history and seen how ledgers have evolved from stone tablets to double entry ledgers.
+We've gone through history and seen how ledgers have evolved from stone tablets to double entry ledgers.<br>
-We even took a look at the earliest known example of distributed ledgers.
+We even took a look at the earliest known example of distributed ledgers.<br>
-Now, let's discuss the evolution of the ledger in the modern world.
+Now, let's discuss the evolution of the ledger in the modern world.<br>
-Over the last few decades, ledgers have moved from the written form to the digital form, also known as computers and digitalized databases.
+Over the last few decades, ledgers have moved from the written form to the digital form, also known as computers and digitalized databases.<br>
-This has allowed us to be interconnected - a truly global economy.
+This has allowed us to be interconnected - a truly global economy.<br>
-Today, this recordkeeping system is being revolutionized again, going from the digital realm or centralized databases keeping track of transactions to information being stored across different locations across the globe.
+Today, this recordkeeping system is being revolutionized again, going from the digital realm or centralized databases keeping track of transactions to information being stored across different locations across the globe.<br>
-This system of record, information across a global network, is what we call decentralized ledgers.
+This system of record, information across a global network, is what we call decentralized ledgers.<br>
-A decentralized ledger can be described as a ledger of any transactions or contracts supported by a decentralized network from across different locations and people, eliminating the need of a central authority.
+A decentralized ledger can be described as a ledger of any transactions or contracts supported by a decentralized network from across different locations and people, eliminating the need of a central authority.<br>
-When a recording is made, every participant is notified of that recording.
+When a recording is made, every participant is notified of that recording.<br>
-They now own an identical copy of the record of transactions, identical to every other node on that network.
+They now own an identical copy of the record of transactions, identical to every other node on that network.<br>
-Every piece of information on a blockchain can be traced back to the exact moment when it was created.
+Every piece of information on a blockchain can be traced back to the exact moment when it was created.<br>
-So, if an audit is necessary, information can be found and deemed reliable.
+So, if an audit is necessary, information can be found and deemed reliable.<br>
-This allows blockchain to serve as a truly reliable storage of public records and transactions, and therefore eliminating the need for a centralized authority of database of records.
+This allows blockchain to serve as a truly reliable storage of public records and transactions, and therefore eliminating the need for a centralized authority of database of records.<br>
-Now that we understand the foundational principle of blockchains - distributed ledgers, it's important to understand another important key element that makes blockchain so revolutionary: trust.
+Now that we understand the foundational principle of blockchains - distributed ledgers, it's important to understand another important key element that makes blockchain so revolutionary: trust.<br>
-Trust is created through two key principles: collaboration and cryptography, both of which will be discussed shortly.
+Trust is created through two key principles: collaboration and cryptography, both of which will be discussed shortly.<br>

 #### Decentralized Ledger
-As we can see by looking at the evolution of the ledger, we are entering a new phase where no one centralized authority has control of the details in the ledger, everyone does.
+As we can see by looking at the evolution of the ledger, we are entering a new phase where no one centralized authority has control of the details in the ledger, everyone does.<br>
-Transactions are only added to the ledger if everyone agrees.
+Transactions are only added to the ledger if everyone agrees.<br>
-Once consensus is reached, no one can go back and deny a transaction.
+Once consensus is reached, no one can go back and deny a transaction.<br>
-So essentially you are not trusting one person or entity to control the ledger, you're trusting everyone.
+Essentially you are not trusting one person or entity to control the ledger, you're trusting everyone.<br>
-Let's look a little further into how that trust is achieved.
+Let's look a little further into how that trust is achieved.<br>

 ### <a id="ch2-3"></a>2.3 From Distributed Ledger to Cryptography
 A great way to think of blockchain is to think of blockchain as another layer of the Internet, a layer that enables secure and trusted records and transactions to occur, which is why a lot of people associate the word blockchain with the word trust.